 – Engages the people being served in ongoing decision-making, planning and assessment; and/or

 – Draws on the strengths, assets, and lived experience of the people being served.

-4. Can demonstrate progress towards reducing disparities and/or achieving more equitable outcomes.
+- Can demonstrate how they reduce disparities and/or achieve more equitable outcomes.

 We encourage you to review the Frequently Asked Questions below as well as our definitions document before completing your Letter of Inquiry.
 For more information on the Letter of Inquiry, please click the button below.
 Please contact Aviva Stampfer, Senior Grants Program Manager, at email@example.com if you have questions about eligibility criteria or the application process.Letter of Inquiry